Hugoberry/powerquery-io/docs/Text/Character.ToNumber.md

 ## Description

-Converts a character to its number value.
+Converts a character to a number value.

 ## Syntax